Key Person Insurance Taxation and How to Avoid It

 1. Notice and Consent Requirements:

-a) The employee must be notified in writing, prior to the issuance of the life insurance policy, that the employer intends to insure his/her life and disclose what the maximum face amount that can be applied for on his/her life is;
+1. The employee must be notified in writing, before the issuance of the life insurance policy, that the employer intends to insure his/her life and disclose what the maximum face amount that can be applied for on his/her life is;

-b) The employee provides written consent to be insured under the policy and that the employer may choose to keep the policy in force even after the employee separates from services from the employer; and
+2. The employee provides written consent to be insured under the policy and that the employer may choose to keep the policy in force even after the employee separates services from the employer; and

-Unless the employer provides written notice and obtains the employee’s written consent prior to the issuance of the policy, the death benefit of the life insurance policy will be taxable from day 1.
+Unless the employer provides written notice and obtains the employee’s written consent before the issuance of the policy, the death benefit of the life insurance policy will be taxable from day one.
 Notice and consent may not be obtained after the life insurance policy is issued to remove this taxable death benefit status.

-In an effort to help customers meet these rules and regulations, many life insurance companies have created a special Employer Owned Life Insurance Form called a ” Notice and Acknowledgement of Consent to Life Insurance” which is provided at the time of application for key man and other corporate owned life insurance situations.
-This can be shared with legal and tax advisors to help make sure that correct reporting and disclosure is met.
+In an effort to help customers meet these rules and regulations, many life insurance companies have created a special Employer Owned Life Insurance Form called a ” Notice and Acknowledgment of Consent to Life Insurance,” which is provided at the time of application for key man and other corporate-owned life insurance situations.
+This can be shared with legal and tax advisors to help make sure that correct reporting and disclosure are met.

 1. The insured was an employee at any time during the 12-month period before the insured’s death OR